Quebec minister met Tesla executives in October over supply chain role - NewsBreak

 Quebec minister met Tesla executives in October over supply chain role

-MONTREAL, Nov 8 (Reuters) - Quebec's Economy Minister met Tesla (TSLA.O) leaders over the role the resource-rich Canadian province could play in the electric-car maker's supply chain, a government spokesman said on Monday.
+MONTREAL (Reuters) – Quebec’s Economy Minister met Tesla leaders over the role the resource-rich...www.shorenewsnetwork.com

-Economy Minister Pierre Fitzgibbon met with Tesla executives during a government mission to California in October.
-News of the meeting was reported earlier by the Journal de Montréal.
+MONTREAL (Reuters) – Quebec’s Economy Minister met Tesla leaders over the role the resource-rich...www.shorenewsnetwork.com

 Comments / 0